32 Ways to Get the Maximum Value out of your Business

 £20,000 (salary) – £12,570 (tax free Personal Allowance) = £7,430.
 The amount subject to income tax is £1,430.

-For sole directors getting paid through their limited company’s payroll, the optimum director’s salary is £8,840 per annum (or £736.66 a month).
-This is because:
+For sole directors getting paid through their limited company’s payroll, the optimum director’s salary to utilise the full amount of the personal allowance - £12570!

 What is the Employment Allowance?

 Eligible employers can use the Employment Allowance to claim up to £5,000 in order to cover the costs of employer’s National Insurance.